EMMA Help Topics

 Each item listed on the Uploads page is associated with controls to manage that item (to the left of the item details on desktop displays; at the top of the screen on mobile displays):

-Show your past and current uploads
+List your past and current EMMA submissions

 This is a listing of your completed and pending EMMA submissions.